Maine Food Cruise – Cooking with Annie

 - Cooking with Wood and Flame – backyard wood-fired clay ovens are joining backyard barbecue as a delicious way to add flavor to our meals.
 Whether it’s a wood stove like our grandmothers used or a grill that we cook over today, learning to use flame and wood heat well is another tool to add to your cooking arsenal.

 - Open Mic – Let’s talk food and play together over our meals.
 Join Annie in the morning as she creates the meal plan for the day.
 Ask questions and find answers to what you want to know?

-Anne Mahle is not only a chef, but co-captain of the Schooner J&E Riggin that she and her husband Captain Jon Finger operate.
-She is also author of At Home, At Sea: Recipes of the Maine Windjammer J&E Riggin and newly released Sugar & Salt: A Year at Home & at Sea, columnist for Maine’s largest newspaper and writer/author of her recipe and lifestyle blog At Home & At Sea.
-Chef Annie and the Riggin have been featured in national publications including the Boston Globe, Traditional Home, Yankee Magazine, Family Circle, Maine Magazine, Chicago Sun Times, Dallas Morning News and Women’s Day and have been seen on the Today Show, Food Network, and NECN.
+Anne Mahle is not only a chef, but co-captain of the Schooner J. & E. Riggin that she and her husband Captain Jon Finger operate.
+She is also author of At Home, At Sea: Recipes of the Maine Windjammer J. & E. Riggin and both Sugar & Salt cookbooks, the Blue and the Orange, columnist for Maine’s largest newspaper and writer/author of her recipe and lifestyle blog At Home & At Sea.
+Chef Annie and the Riggin have been featured in national publications including the Boston Globe, Traditional Home, Yankee Magazine, Family Circle, Maine Magazine, Chicago Sun Times, Dallas Morning News and Women’s Day and have been seen on the Today Show, Food Network, Animal Planet, and NECN.